 Initially, you might think that you’ll spend your Nassau vacation lazing around the hotel pool and the beach, catching up on the rest and relaxation you so desperately need.
 But chances are good that you will feel rejuvenated within a day or two and will be looking for something to do.
-Well, we’ve got you covered with our Top Ten Things To Do in Nassau, Bahamas.
+So, we’ve got you covered with our Top Ten Things To Do in Nassau, Bahamas.

 Aquaventure at Atlantis

-Whether you have had the pleasure of staying there or not, most everyone these days is familiar with Atlantis Resort and it’s many amenities given that the Pink Palace graces so many calendars, travel websites, and even desktop wallpapers.
+Whether you’ve had the pleasure of staying there or not, most everyone these days is familiar with Atlantis Resort and it’s many amenities given that the Pink Palace graces so many calendars, travel websites, and even desktop wallpapers.
 However, few know that you don’t have to be a guest of the upscale resort and its many hotels and lodging facilities in order to enjoy the Aquaventure park.
 You simply need to buy a day pass in order to have fun among 20 million gallons of water, 20 swimming areas, 11 pools including three kids’ pools, a mile-long river ride with high intensity rapids and wave surges, and water slides that include the six-story Mayan Temple where you plummet down into a shark-filled lagoon.
 Slow things down at the Royal Baths or a zero-entry pool, all of which offer access to the white sands of Paradise Beach.
 It’s a great way to spend the day.

 Day Trips to Exuma to Swim with the Pigs

-Although this side trip is on the pricey side, mainly due to the distance involved in traveling from Nassau to Exuma’s Big Major Cay (approx. 89 miles), it is nonetheless wildly popular and worth it if you have a soft spot for wildlife.
+Although this side trip is on the pricey side, mainly due to the distance involved in travelling from Nassau to Exuma’s Big Major Cay (approx. 89 miles), it is nonetheless wildly popular and worth it if you have a soft spot for wildlife.
 You’ll be greeted with warm, sandy beaches littered with indigenous iguanas, nurse sharks around the Cay and, of course, the celebrated swimming pigs, which have become a must-see attraction.
 Brown and pink, big and little, and piglets too, all waiting to be fussed over and fed.
 It’s quite a unique sight given that most of us are used to seeing pigs on a farm.
 Watching them frolic and swim in the crystal waters of the Caribbean makes a ‘pig adventure’ seem so much more exciting.

 Between the animals and their surroundings, Exuma is undoubtedly a picture taker’s paradise.
 Nassau offers a few different companies that boast Exuma excursions so be sure to do your research and choose the one that’s right for you.